hadronized/blog/Getting_Into_Netwire.md

 along the axis of computation.
 A computation has inputs and outputs.
 So does a behavior.

-Although arrows are not really used in Haskell because they’re scary, they’re ultra simple (themselves and the common combinators built over the abstraction) and useful in some cases.
+Although arrows are not really used in Haskell, they’re ultra simple (themselves and the common combinators built over the abstraction) and useful in some cases.